The Tuttle Lecture

 The Department of American Studies and friends and family of Bill Tuttle established the annual Tuttle Lecture in 2008 to honor Bill for his 40 years of academic excellence in research and teaching, as well as his service to the university, the Lawrence community, and the nation.
 The Tuttle Lecture focuses on Bill's primary teaching, research, and civic concerns: African American history and culture and recent American society and politics.
 The Tuttle Lecture provides an open forum for distinguished lecturers to talk frankly about American culture and society, speaking truth to power.

-The 6th Annual Tuttle Lecture was held Thursday, October 10, 2013 at 4:00 pm in Woodruff Auditorium.
+The 7th Annual Tuttle Lecture will be held Thursday, October 2, 2014 at 4:00 pm in Woodruff Auditorium.

-The 2013 Tuttle Lecture was made possible by the support of the Department of History, the Hall Center for the Humanities, the School of Public Affairs & Administration, the Department of Political Science, and the Department of African and African-American Studies.
+The 2014 Tuttle Lecture was made possible by the support of the Department of African and African-American Studies, the Department of American Studies, the Department of English, the Department of History, the Department of Sociology, the Hall Center for the Humanities, the Office of Multicultural Affairs, Office of the Provost, and Student Athlete Support Services.